aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 ## What It Does

 This demo will allow you to see how to add an Amazon Lex Bot to an existing contact center using Amazon Chime Voice Connectors.
 An Amazon Lex Bot can be used to enhance your contact center with deflection and intelligent routing through self service.
 In this demo, the information gathered By the Amazon Lex Bot is stored in an Amazon DynamoDB and then queried by the SBC/PBX to determine the next call routing action.
 Other options are also available if your SBC/PBX is not capable of this type of call routing.
 This data is also delivered to the Agent so that they are presented with the relevant information the caller gave to the Amazon Lex Bot.
-The Amazon Lex Bot included in the demo contains two Intents - `Check Balance` and `Transfer Funds`.
-If the caller chooses the `Check Balance` Intent by speaking one of the Utterances that trigger it, the Amazon Lex Bot will invoke an attached AWS Lambda that generates simuatled information.
+The Amazon Lex Bot included in the demo contains three Intents - `Check Balance`, `Transfer Funds`, and `Open Account`.
+If the caller chooses the `Check Balance` or `Transfer Funds` Intent by speaking one of the Utterances that trigger them, the Amazon Lex Bot will collection information from the caller.
 When completed, the caller will be disconnected.
-However, if the caller selects `Transfer Funds`, they will be connected to an agent after the Amazon Lex has completed.
+However, if the caller selects `Open Account`, the Amazon Lex bot will collection information from the caller and then will be connect the caller to an agent.

 ## How It Works